laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 - Are a vital business component that can't be put on pause during additional development.
 - Are difficult to change or scale because of platform limitations or sheer complexity.
-- Use outdated or discontinued technology stacks.
+- Use outdated or discontinued technology stacks - which could be outdated libraries, old framework or application versions, or even end-of-life PHP versions or the technologies to which PHP connects.

 One of the options for companies that need to improve their workflow is a **complete rewrite**, but it carries several **disadvantages**:

 - There is a risk of not migrating important domain logic and business logic that is not well documented.
 - It's expensive and time-consuming to rewrite code that has been under constant improvement over many years.
 - Likely to fail, especially because of learning curves and hiring challenges for developers of the new architecture.
 - It's often rejected by stakeholders because of no perceived benefits or short-term value.
+This is a problem because stakeholders see either no progress (since it's all or nothing), or get concerned that development of new features has halted while the migration happens, which risks other business.

 ## What Are the advantages of the Strangler Fig Pattern?